 Online therapy helps take those first steps towards recovery.
 If you want, it can be completely anonymous, and you can text behind an avatar, with the therapist having no idea of who you are, where you are, or what you look like.

 It can give you a safe space to talk to a professional about how you’re feeling, even if that’s something you’re uncomfortable with.
 It is mainly a form of talk therapy and can be extraordinarily helpful.
-Even just the act of telling someone else your problems and worries can be extremely helpful to your mental health, and it really can give you a boost.
+Even just the act of telling someone else your emotional problems and worries can be extremely helpful to your mental health, and it really can give you a boost.

 Therefore, if you find yourself struggling with going to see a therapist in the flesh, you might want to consider online therapy as an option.